marco-buttu/discos-deployment/doc/development.rst

 of only the ``manager`` virtual machine.
 In the future some machines could be added to the deployment procedure.
-To deploy all of them, it is sufficient to pass to the ``discos-deploy`` script the ``discos`` *cluster* instead of a single machine name, the ``discos`` keyword always identify the whole environment, so it will install all the machines found in the correspondent Ansible inventory.
+To deploy all of them, it is sufficient to pass to the ``discos-deploy`` script the ``discos`` *cluster* instead of a single machine name, the ``discos`` keyword always identifies the whole environment, so it will install all the machines found in the corresponding Ansible inventory.

 .. code-block:: shell